 Z’s family was a unique example of the ‘cafeteria culture’ and the social setting of the military was out of the ordinary as well.
-The reception of their family varied, depending on the area, but the inner climate was always mild and comfortable.
+The the inner climate of their family was always mild and comfortable.
 It mattered little where they lived, was it California or Michigan – they loved each other and accentuated their family values on common grounds, minimizing the importance of the differences.

 To go happily and smoothly through the world hand in hand with your chosen partner you need not to rob your soul of peace, and your body of rest.
 Both these states are impossible if you feel enraged with the passion of envy, or secret burning lust of ambition for great things.
 The first is a poison to any relationship; and the second, when unshared, not voiced and supported by your partner, is also going to be ruinous to the union.